-You like logical thinking and do not shy away from mental challenge?
-You would like to get to know mathematics from a different perspective and meet new people with similar interests?
-Then you are exactly at the right place!
+Do you like logical thinking and do not shy away from mental challenges?
+Would you would like to get to know mathematics from a different perspective and meet new people with similar interests?
+Then you are at the right place!
 Every year, we at the Mathematical Olympiad organise numerous events as part of a competition with the aim of bringing together young people like you from all over Switzerland to share our passion for mathematics with you.
-With us you will get to know mathematics in a completely different way than at school.
+With us, you will get to know mathematics in a completely different way than at school.
 The logic, elegance and joy of the subject are at the core of our attention, not memorization or tedious arithmetic.
-We are looking forward to welcoming you at our next events!

 Conditions of Participation